data-cleaning/validatetools/README.md

 `validatetools` is a utility package for managing validation rule sets that are defined with `validate`.
-In production systems validation rule sets tend to grow organically and accumulate redundant or (partially) contradictory rules. `validatetools` helps to identify problems with large rule sets and includes simplification methods for resolving issues.
+In production systems validation rule sets tend to grow organically and validatetools redundant or (partially) contradictory rules. `validatetools` helps to identify problems with large rule sets and includes simplification methods for resolving issues.